Bersted: North Bersted

 This is part of the built-up area next to Bognor Regis accessed on the A259 road commencing 1 mi northwest of the town's seafront centre.

 Shripney

 Shripney, in the northeast, has evolved from a thirteenth-century hamlet.
 It lies on the A29 road 2 mi north of Bognor Regis.
 The Robin Hood pub is on Shripney Road.
 In Shripney Lane, there are over forty dwellings, including thatched cottages and caravans.
-The most recent change to Shripney Lane was when modern houses were built in 2004.